sf-wdi-14/notes/lectures/week-10/_2_tuesday/dawn/singly-doubly.md

 # Singly-Linked List and Doubly-Linked List

 In computer science, a link-list is a data structure with a sequence of linked nodes.
 Each of these nodes, which can contain its own value with one or two pointers, occupy non-contiguous space in memory.
 Depending on the number of pointers, a link-list is considered a singly-linked list (one pointer) or a doubly-linked list (two pointers).
-In this article, we will implement both variants.
+In this lecture, we will implement both variants.

 #### Operations of a Singly-Linked List
 Our list will include two constructor: `Node` and `List`.
 Let us outline their operations.

 ##### Node
   - `data`
   Stores a value

   - `next`
   Points to another node

 ##### List
   - `_length`
   Retrieves number of nodes in a list